ericoporto/ags-manual-wiki/DateTime.md

 ```

 Returns a DateTime set as created.

+Because of how DateTime is implemented in AGS engine, it only supports a range of dates between January 1970 to January 2038 (inclusive).
-It returns invalid object if year is below 1970 or above 2038, or any other value is invalid.
+It returns invalid object if year is below 1970 or above 2038, or if any other value is invalid.

 *Compatibility:* Supported by **AGS 3.6.2** and later versions.